Can I Eat Expired Strawberries Fresh?

 Can I eat Strawberries Fresh if they have been at room temperature for a few hours?

 If Strawberries Fresh has been at room temperature for a few hours, it's best to consume them within 2 hours to minimize the risk of bacterial growth.
-If the strawberries appear mushy, slimy, or have an off smell, it's safer to discard them to prevent foodborne illness.
+If the strawberries appear mushy, slimy, or have an off smell, it's safer to discard them to reduce the risk of foodborne illness.

 How long after thawing can I eat frozen Strawberries Fresh?